microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 ### Compatibility

-On downlevel versions of Windows that do not understand (or expect) this manifest field, applications will launch consoles as specified by their image subsystem (described in the [abstract](#abstract) above).
+On downlevel versions of Windows that do not understand (or expect) this manifest field, applications will allocate consoles as specified by their image subsystem (described in the [abstract](#abstract) above).

-This **will** constitute a breaking change for any application that opts into a change in behavior, but that breaking change is expected to be managed by the application.
+An existing application opting into **inheritOnly** may constitute a breaking change, but the scope of the breakage is restricted to that application and is expected to be managed by the application.

+All behavioral changes are opt-in.

-EXAMPLE: If Python migrates python.exe to specify an allocation policy of **inheritOnly**, graphical python applications will become double-click runnable from the graphical shell without spawning a console window. _However_, console-based python applications will no longer spawn a console window when double-clicked from the graphical shell.
+> **EXAMPLE**: If Python updates python.exe to specify an allocation policy of **inheritOnly**, graphical python
+> applications will become double-click runnable from the graphical shell without spawning a console window. _However_,
+> console-based python applications will no longer spawn a console window when double-clicked from the graphical shell.

 Python could work around this by calling [`AllocConsole`] if it can be detected that console I/O is required.